How to garden organically

 key may be the tobasco sauce.
 Good Luck.

-1. by almond_joy1, on October 1 2008 @ 9:11 am
+October 1, 2008 at 9:11 am

-2. by plantmd, on October 1 2008 @ 9:32 am
+October 1, 2008 at 9:32 am

 You should probably just mix the amount of insecticide that you need so you don't have to store it for a whole year before you use it again.
 There aren't too many studies on the shelf life of insecticides, but my guess would be that anything organic would not have a great shelf life because the materials would break down pretty fast.
 Even some of the newer insecticides break down fast, not like DDT.